Students in the Integrated Plant Biology specialization create their own unique curriculum by choosing courses offered by a variety of departments:

 Upon successful completion of the Specialization in Integrative Plant Biology, students will have mastered the skills and concepts necessary to • Formulate and experimentally test new hypotheses about relationships between genes, organisms, and ecosystems • Demonstrate competence, proficiency and breadth in quantitative plant research • Apply theories and methodologies related to plant biological systems • Conduct and provide leadership in basic and applied research in plant biology List the courses that will be offered in the specialization.
 NOTE: Except in cases of interdisciplinary specializations, one half of the courses (student credit hours) must come from the major or be cross-listed with another program’s courses.

-Required for all students in the specialization:
+Required for all students in IPB specialization:

 CBIO841, Biosystems Research I: Big Questions (3cr)